 Point Lookout State Park is one of the most popular state parks in the state of Maryland.
 With a rich civil war history and multiple recreational activities, this park is filled with opportunities to learn and have fun simultaneously.
 Some of its most popular activities include fishing from the 710-foot fishing pier, searching for game in the 240-acre deer hunting area, and visiting the allegedly haunted lighthouse built back in 1830.

-The park is located at the southernmost tip of a peninsula created by Cheseapeake Bay and the Potomac River.
-This picturesque area is right at the bottom of Maryland's Western Shore, and has remained largely untouched since the Civil War.
-Point Lookout began as a hospital for wounded Union soldiers during the beginnings of the Civil War, before transforming to become a prison camp for captured Confederate soldiers.
-Now on the grounds of the prison camp sits a mass grave, holding over 3,0000 Confederate soldiers who died at the camp.
+The park is located inSt.
+Mary's county at the southern tip of a peninsula situated between the Chesapeake Bay and the Potomac River.
+On the southern end of Maryland's western shore, the park land has remained largely untouched since the Civil War when it was used as a hospital for wounded Union soldiers.
+Later in the war, it became a prison camp for captured Confederate soldiers, many of whom died before the war ended.
+In fact, on the grounds of the prison camp sits a mass grave holding over 3,000 Confederate soldiers.